-The Commonwealth Ombudsman’s office is subject to the requirements of the Freedom of Information Act 1982 (Cth) (“FOI Act (Cth)”).
-Similarly to other Commonwealth agencies, the Commonwealth Ombudsman processes freedom of information requests in accordance with the FOI Act (Cth), and with regard to the confidentiality and privacy provisions in the OA (Cth).
-If a freedom of information request relates to a document originating in another agency, the request is generally transferred to that agency and the person advised accordingly.
+The Commonwealth Ombudsman’s office is subject to the requirements of the Freedom of Information Act 1982 (Cth) (“FoI Act (Cth)”).
+Similarly to other Commonwealth agencies, the Commonwealth Ombudsman processes freedom of information (FoI) requests in accordance with the FoI Act (Cth), and with regard to the confidentiality and privacy provisions in the OA (Cth).
+If a FoI request relates to a document originating in another agency, the request is generally transferred to that agency and the person advised accordingly.

 The Commonwealth Ombudsman has offices in most states and territories.
 The national office is in Canberra.
 A list of all offices and their addresses can be found at www.ombudsman.gov.au.